shubhamvekariya/SocietyManagementProject/README.md

 Committee member will be interacting with society members for bills (maintenance bill, gas bill etc.), manage apartment, members of apartment, resolve complaints and track of visitors and staff.
 Security & staff will be monitoring of parking spot, entry exit time, track of visitors.

-After download/clone project perform following steps:
+After download/clone project, perform following steps:
 1. composer install
 2. npm install
 3. php artisan migrate